Share this article

 Summary: What Can You Do With a Degree in Human Resources?

-As nearly every company in every industry relies on an HR department, a degree in human resources will open doors to careers you may not have considered.
+As nearly every company in every industry relies on an HR department, a degree in human resources will open doors to potential career opportunities you may not have considered.
 The ability to apply the degree to a diverse field of interests is one of its greatest advantages.
 When you are ready to enter the field full-time, you may consider exploring such jobs as corporate trainer, corporate recruiter, human resource analyst, personnel analyst, and payroll manager, among others.

 --